+The Vietnamese government also maintains control over some wages.
+Government workers are paid according to a fixed pay scale, and all workers are subject to a national minimum wage law.
 Workers for private enterprises, foreign-owned ventures and SOEs receive wages based largely on market conditions.
 Vietnam's recent inflation has given rise to upward pressure on wages.
-The Prime Minister's anti-inflation policy is supposed to also curb wage increases.
+The Prime Minister's anti-inflation policy is supposed also to curb wage increases.